Coworking spaces are growing. Explore the benefits that are enticing startups and multi-national firms alike to move their teams into shared...

 Co-working competition has similarly increased.
 Thus, it’s important that you set yourself apart.
 Remember, you are not just competing with other shared workspaces, potential tenants also have the choice of working at a local coffee shop for the price of a latte, or at home in their pajamas.

 So How Do You “Wow” Potential Tenants?

-There are plenty of ways to do this.
-While environment, location and overall vibe are huge factors, technology trumps all.
+There are several ways to do this.
+While the environment, location, and overall vibe are huge factors, technology trumps all.
 If you don’t have the tech to get the job done, people will not pay to use your space.
 If you want an amazing coworking space then these are some suggestions:

 This is non-negotiable.
 If your internet speed isn’t blazing fast or can’t handle the potential volume you may attract, then your business is going to struggle.
 People are going to come in wanting to upload large files and stream a lot of data.
 As well, people are going to be doing conference calls via Skype or Google Hangouts, etc. Slow internet speed is a surefire way to turn people off.

 While the world is on its way towards the paperless workplace, people still need to print things out.
 Having a quality copy machine and other tools of that nature will make your coworking space more versatile and user-friendly.

 Again, if you want to attract people who are willing to spend money to come to your space, you’ll need to offer things they won’t get elsewhere.
 Dedicated space for things like giving presentations or soundproof rooms for holding conference calls or recording podcasts is a great way to get people in there.

 Tech That Makes The Space